NikashS/VisionResearch/README.md

 ## Getting started

 Clone this repository and the CLIP repository linked above in the same directory.
+Execute `pip install -r requirements.txt` in your virtualenv.

 Running this code requires access to UVA's downloaded ImageNet dataset, but this can be easily replaced with ImageNetV2 which is publically available online.
 Additionally, the python scripts should be run using a CUDA GPU environment.